alexdisdier/the-everything-store/README.md

 # Synopsis

-This is an APi for an online store.
+This is an APi for an online store. [check out the api](https://the-everything-store.herokuapp.com/)

 ### Guidelines